1980 Handan murders

+On the night of 17 November 1980, a mass shooting and grenade attack took place in Handan, Hebei, China.
+Seven people were killed and twelve others were injured before the perpetrator, 32-year-old police officer Wang Xiwen, was arrested.

+Wang was sentenced to death in May 1981 and executed a month later.

 Shooting

-In the evening of November 17, 1980, just days before the upcoming trials of the members of the Gang of Four, Wang broke into the office of deputy director Song Tiefa (宋铁法) and director Li Qingsheng (李庆生), pried open a drawer and stole a pistol, 25 rounds of ammunition, CN¥200, and 300 pounds of ration stamps.
-The 32-year-old policeman then destroyed a ceramics bust of Mao Zedong, as well as portraits of Marx, Engels, Lenin, Stalin, Mao, Zhou Enlai, and Zhu De by firing eleven rounds.
+In the evening of 17 November 1980, Wang entered the North Sucao police station in Congtai district.
+Inside, he broke into the office of deputy director Song Tiefa (宋铁法) and director Li Qingsheng (李庆生), where he pried open a drawer and stole a pistol, 25 rounds of ammunition, ¥200, and ration stamps worth 300 jin of grain.
+Wang fired eleven gunshots inside the office, destroying a ceramics bust of Mao Zedong, a television set, as well as portraits of Mao, Karl Marx, Friedrich Engels, Vladimir Lenin, Joseph Stalin, Zhou Enlai, and Zhu De.
+Upon exiting the police station, Wang fired gunshots at passersby on the street to intimidate them, injuring two people.
+He then unsuccessfully attempted to gain entrance to the home of Criminal Investigation Squad captain Wang Denghai (王登海) to obtain another pistol.

-Subsequently, Wang broke into the armory of the second brigade in the north of Handan, where he armed himself with a light machine gun, eight rifles, 28 hand grenades, and a total of 2,700 rounds of ammunition.
-For the next six hours he paced through the streets of Handan, shooting people and throwing grenades, and repeatedly returned to the armory in between to restock his arms supply.
-When he was finally arrested Wang had spent 460 rounds and detonated 26 grenades, leaving six people dead at the scene, one more fatally wounded, and twelve others injured, five of them seriously.
-He had also killed two pigs and damaged two television sets, as well as a transformer.
+Wang fled the initial scene by climbing a fence into the courtyard of the Hexi production brigade headquarters, where he broke into the armory of the second brigade in the north of Handan, where he stole a light machine gun, four or eight rifles, 28 hand grenades, and a total of 2,700 rounds of ammunition, which he placed into the yard of the building.
+For the next six hours, he ran through the streets firing the rifles and throwing grenades indiscriminately, occasionally entering houses to attack residents.
+Wang periodically returned to the armory in between to restock his arms supply.
+During this time, Wang also damaged another television set and a transformer.
+Wang was arrested in the early morning by police with the aid of civilian helpers.
+In total, 460 rounds were fired and 26 grenades were detonated.